rocky-linux/documentation/docs/guides/proxies/haproxy_apache_lxd.md

 ## Installing Apache and Modifying the Welcome Screen

 Now that our environment is set, we need to install Apache (`httpd`) on each web container.
-This can done without physically accessing them:
+This can be done without physically accessing them:

 ```
 lxc exec web1 dnf install httpd